acha5066/gluhu/README.md

 ### Grid system

-10 column responsive grid system.
+Responsive grid.
+You can define as many columns as you need, customize the breakpoint and define the container width.

 Columns sit inside of a row.

-Maximum 10 columns in a row.

 ``` HTML